Lundalogik/addon-lip-package-builder/README.md

 * Table icons

-### Open Existing Package
+### Open Existing Files

+#### LIP Package zip
 It is possible to open a previously created LIP zip file.
 The Package Builder will show which components that were part of that zip file.
-You can then add new or remove previously included components to create a new version of the package.
+You can then add new or remove previously included components to create a new version of the package/add-on.

+#### CHANGELOG.md
+*Only when working with an add-on:* You can upload an existing CHANGELOG.md and then simply choose how to increment the version number and if you want to use the same author as for the last version.
+The versioning info written in the form will be inserted into a copy of the uploaded CHANGELOG.md file when the Package Builder generates the add-on files for you.

+#### metadata.json
+*Only when working with an add-on:* You can upload an existing metadata.json.
+The form will automatically be filled with data from the uploaded metadata.json.

 ### Possible Future Features

-* Selecting dependencies to other add-ons.
+* Select dependencies to other add-ons.
 * Select Lime Bootstrap apps to include.